Israel's First Intl Bank profit up as default provisions reverse

-First International Bank of Israel (FIBI) (FIBI.TA), the country's fifth-largest bank by assets, reported on Wednesday a 68% rise in quarterly profit on a reversal of pandemic loan loss provisions.
+JERUSALEM (Reuters) - First International Bank of Israel (FIBI), the country’s fifth-largest bank by assets, reported on Wednesday a 68% rise in quarterly profit on a reversal of pandemic loan loss provisions.

 First-quarter net profit was 287 million shekels ($88.5 million), up from 171 million a year earlier.